sourceinstitute/peerlearningguide/_includes/index.md

 * Program Design
   * From evolution to redesign
   * Questioning the pre-conditions
-  	* Content - teaching tech in Africa
+  	* Content - teaching tech in East Africa
 	* Methodologies - the fallacy of case studies
 	* Models - copying startup accelerators
   * Defining Learning Success